Sayan-Maity/Movie-Hub/README.md

-Visit the site to see the website LIVE = " https://sayancr777-movie-hub.netlify.app/ "
+Visit the link to see the website LIVE = " https://sayancr777-movie-hub.netlify.app/ "

 <h1 align="center">